ega-sadvika/Convert-to-Celcius/README.md

 # Convert-to-Celcius

-Fahrenheit is converted to celcius
+Fahrenheit is converted to celcius in the console